 - Has a large bottom threshold that may be a tripping hazard

 Best Retractable Baby Gate

 Summer Infant Retractable Gate

 A retractable baby gates for stairs is a great option for balancing child safety with livability.
-It gives you the flexibility of using a baby gate as needed and on demand, but not have it obstruct your life when it’s not necessary.
+It gives you the flexibility of using a baby gate as needed and on-demand, but not have it obstruct your life when it’s not necessary.

-The Summer Infant Retractable Gate is hardware mounted for extra stability, with a secure and innovative locking mechanism.
+The Summer Infant Retractable Gate is hardware mounted for extra stability, with a secure and innovative lock gate mechanism.
 The durable mesh fabric has a decorative pattern and is see-through, so you always know what’s on the other side.
 The gate is 30 inches tall and fits openings up to 50 inches wide without an extension kit or additional installation challenges.
 It also comes with a baseboard kit, so you can accommodate baseboards with no additional purchase.

 - Sturdy, attractive, and lightweight

 - Allows for flexibility of not having a gate in the way when it’s not needed

 - Secure locking system

 - Can be installed over baseboards with no additional purchase